 What is the effect of blue light in the day time?

-Exposure of blue light reduces the sleep-inducing hormone in our body, called melatonin.
-Blue light also enhances our cognitive and boosts our mood so that we are active in performing our daytime functions.
+Blue light also enhances our cognition and boosts our mood so that we are active in performing our daytime functions.

 What effect does blue light have at night?